top of page

 They only spent 3 years as married before Anton died from an ongoing tuberculosis.

-The plays we will be concentrating on are his comedy sketches e.g. The Bear, On The Harmfulness of Tobacco, The Proposal and hero.
+The plays we will be concentrating on are his comedy sketches e.g. The Bear, On The Harmfulness of Tobacco, The Proposal and A Reluctant Tragic Hero.

 Common in all four of them is that they all satirise ordinary people by exaggerating their flaws, weaknesses, obsessions and vanity.
 Concentrating on people's small, sometimes ridiculous problems is what makes these stories so real and relatable.
 While I was watching the Hero I wasn't sure whether I should laugh or cry because his life as a man was portrayed so realistically and it made me reflect on how much my husband do for us.